rangeroper/geo-find/README.md

 # Geo Find

-A React-based web app to find nearby places with an interactive map and light/dark theme support.
+A Geospacial React-based web app to find nearby places with an interactive map and light/dark theme support.

 ## 🌐 Demo